 If you are not a thrill seeker, your list may be entirely different.

 The important part is to come up with items that are meaningful to you; ones that will inspire you to wake up each morning with a fire in your belly.

 Retiling the bathroom floor has no place on this list, nor does cleaning the cobwebs out of the garage.
 Save those for your weekly honey-dos.
 With that said, don’t worry if you didn’t make each aspiration earth shattering, or even travel related; sometimes the simplest goals are the most rewarding (giving blood took less than an hour commitment, yet is still one of my most gratifying experiences).

 Also, don’t exclude anything just because you think it is too difficult or frightening; it is meant to stretch your comfort zone.
 Do the same for the things you think are too simple.
 As long as it has meaning to you it should be on your list, because even the smallest achievement can give us the feeling of a great accomplishment.

-Making a bucket list is your license to dream big, go beyond the realistic goals, and put down everything that you have ever wanted to see, touch, and experience.
+Learning how to make a bucket list is your license to dream big, go beyond the realistic goals, and put down everything that you have ever wanted to see, touch, create and experience.
 Be realistic, but also understand that we are capable of doing so much more than we think we can.

 10 Incredible Ways a Bucket List Can Improve Your Life